 As available, registration for this institute and other exciting upcoming events can be found on the FCADV Upcoming Events page.

 Annually, FCADV seeks individual or team presentations, panel discussions, interactive workshops, demonstrations, and interagency presentations featuring a variety of disciplines associated with working in rural communities to end domestic and sexual violence.
 We welcome your proposals at any time.
-For those who would like to present a workshop, please send proposals to FCADV attn: Rural Statewide Training Institute Coordinator via email at email@example.com or fax to 850-656-8127 along with your CV or resume, a brief biography (limited to 2-3 sentences about each speaker), the educational objectives, outline, and bibliography for the presentation.
-This information must be submitted with your proposal as FCADV will be offering CEUs for participants.
-For more information about this event, please email: firstname.lastname@example.org
+To obtain more information about workshops or to submit a proposal, please contact firstname.lastname@example.org using the attached form.

 The Mellie McDaniel Award